ConnerKT/Reading-Notes/301/Class03/Retro03/README.md

 3. I should approach these labs more quickly, and try my best to understand more.
 4. I think how components work essentially in React, but that comes with time.

+This assignment isn't done yet, but the underlying principles for it are something I believe I can do.
+The whole lab I haven't started yet because I just got done with Lab 02, but I believe if given the time I can complete this.